-Objective Performance measure Performance target FY20 Performance target Q4 and FY20 Lost Time Injury Frequency Rate (per 200,000 hours worked) (LTIFR) 3.5 12 month rolling LTIFR = 2.69 Lost Time Injury Severity Rate (LTISR) 10 12 month rolling LTISR = 8.0 Site Inspections >120 Q4 = 87 FY20 = 261 Year-on-year Safety Interactions >120 Q4 = 103 FY20 = 302 improvement towards zero harm Random Drug and Alcohol Testing (as a percentage of total employees) >40% COVID-19 prevented our drug testing agency from testing during Alert Level 4 lockdown.
-Outside of Alert Level 4 lockdown testing was carried out every month above the target level bSafe Reports (incident and near miss reports) >900 Q4 = 171 FY20 = 1,059 Comply with the AS/NZS 4801: Occupational Health and Safety Management Systems AS/NZS 4801 audit completed in alternate years to WSMP Compliance with AS/NZS 4801 Health & Safety systems are all fit for purpose and comply with AS/NZS 4801 Maintain a Health and Safety Policy that leads our zero harm aspiration and actions Policy reviewed annually against CentrePort's objectives and external benchmarks Compliance with Policy Health & Safety policy documents have been reviewed and strategy aligns with CentrePort values and vision
+Objective Performance measure Performance target FY20 Performance target Q4 and FY20 Year-on-year improvement towards zero harm Lost Time Injury Frequency Rate (per 200,000 hours worked (LTIFR)) 3.5 12 month rolling LTIFR = 2.69 Lost Time Injury Severity Rate (LTISR) 10 12 month rolling LTISR = 8.0 Site Inspections >120 Q4 = 87 FY20 = 261 Safety Interactions >120 Q4 = 103 FY20 = 302 Random Drug and Alcohol Testing (as a percentage of total employees) >40% COVID-19 prevented our drug testing agency from testing during Alert Level 4 lockdown.
+Outside of Alert Levels 4 lockdown testing was carried out every month above the target level bSafe Reports (incident and near miss reports) >900 Q4 = 171 FY20 = 1,059 Comply with the AS/NZS 4801: Occupational Health and Safety Management Systems AS/NZS 4801 audit completed in alternate years to WSMP Compliance with AS/NZS 4801 Health & Safety systems are all fit for purpose and comply with AS/NZS 4801 Maintain a Health and Safety Policy that leads our zero harm aspiration and actions Policy reviewed annually against CentrePorts objectives and external benchmarks Compliance with Policy Health & Safety policy documents have been reviewed and strategy aligns with CentrePort values and vision Maintain and promote excellence in Marine The requirements of the PHSC continue to be met No breaches of the PHSC No breaches of the PHSC Operations consistent with the Port & Harbour Safety Code (PHSC) Risk assessments of new tasks or reviews post incident completed All new task risk assessments and post incident reviews complete All new tasks and any changes to current workflows have adequate risk assessment prior to any changes Maintain compliance with the International Ship & Port Security (ISPS) Code Compliance is maintained, all incidents are reported to Maritime New Zealand and NZ Customs Service, and learning reviews are undertaken and recommendations implemented Compliance maintained as per annual audit Compliance with the ISPS maintained.
+All reportable incidents reported to the correct regulatory body